ramrao0102/cs5293sp22-project1/README.md

 Note that five of the functions in the project1.py return a list that contains the span of the tokens to be redacted from the datafile and <br>
 the redaction occurs in the redactor.py file.
 Each value in the list is a tuple that contains the start index and the end index of the tokens to <br>
 be redacted.
 These five functions are for redaction of names, phone numbers, dates, addresses, and concept string. <br>
-The redaction for the sixth function, gender specific words is occuring in the project1.py function directly.
+The redaction for the sixth function, gender specific words is occuring in the project1.py function directly. <br>

 Once executed the data is returned to the redactor.py file and it is written to a file with redacted added <br>
 (e.g., 211_2.txtredacted) and stored in /enroncorpus/write1 relative path from root.

+## Bug

+Noticed one bug in the list that contains the strings to be redacted.
+On one of the files, it was redacting a single character string <br>
+in the date string.
+In order to find a workaround, I am only redacting those strings that are of a length of more than 1 character. <br>
+This is specific to the spans being retained in the list that is being used to redact.
+It applies to names, phone #s, dates, addresses, and concept <br>
+string.
+This does not apply to the gender specific string.
+As that redaction is being handled separately and after the redaction for other types are <br>
+completed. <br>

 ## Statistics for Redacted Strings